 Childhood overweight and obesity

-The NSW Healthy School Canteen Strategy aims to provide healthy nutritious food options for students.
+- School canteens are required to implement the NSW Healthy School Canteen Strategy to provide healthy nutritious food options for students.

-Students also have related learning opportunities in the classroom K-Yr 6, Yrs 7-10, Yrs 11-12, particularly in Personal Development, Health and Physical Education.
+- Students learn about healthy lifestyles in the classroom, particularly in Personal Development, Health and Physical Education.

 - School sport and planned physical education is a compulsory part of the curriculum.

 - Information about a range of healthy lifestyle programs for schools can be found in the Teachers & Childcare tab at the healthy kids website.

 The Teaching healthy eating to primary school students - A review of evidence and best practice found that teaching strategies and resources that are cross-curricular and that provide students with opportunities to participate in experiential learning, as most effective for teaching healthy eating to primary school students.
 Two reports have been developed from this review, with funding provided by NSW Health:

 - Short report (PDF 458kB)- summarises the evidence and key finding for schools and resource developers.

 - Full report (PDF 867kB) - provides the full methodology used to analyse and synthesise the findings.
 The full report also includes tabulated lists of available healthy eating resources and the strategies and approaches used in their delivery.

 For Ms word versions of these reports please phone (02) 9244 5130.